Mateorovere/Mateorovere/README.md

 - 👋 Hi, I’m @Mateorovere
-- 👀 I’m interested in Artificial intelligence
+- 👀 I’m interested in Artificial intelligence (student of Tecnicatura Universitaria en Inteligencia Artificial at UNR)
 - 🌱 I’m currently learning Advanced Python,SQL and Data Science
-- 💞️ I’m looking to collaborate on Real Life projects and gain more knowledge about AI
+- 💞️ I’m looking forward to collaborate on Real Life projects and to gain more knowledge about AI
 - 📫 How to reach me : https://www.linkedin.com/in/mateo-rovere/ and roveremateo@gmail.com

 <!---